NovasTaylor/Test/pages/mydoc/mydoc_senddata_data_conversion.md

 | DM-CJ16050-R-map.TTL | SMS Map       | Map CSV to Stardog graph.

 ### SMS Format
-The SMS files follow very strict formatting rules that go beyond the Stardog specification, primarily due to weak parsing expressions in the R Shiny visualization code (this can easily be improved!).
+The SMS files follow formatting rules that go beyond the Stardog specification, primarily due to weak parsing expressions in the R Shiny visualization code (this can easily be improved!).
 These rules include:
 * `subject` is <i>hard left</i> on line by itself.
 * `predicate`, `object` line:
     * indented at least one space.